Yusuke Minagawa

-Yusuke Minagawa (皆川 佑介, Minagawa Yūsuke) (born 9 October 1991) is a Japanese international football player who plays for Nagaworld as a striker.
+Yusuke Minagawa (皆川 佑介, Minagawa Yūsuke) (born 9 October 1991) is a Japanese international football player who plays for Malaysia Super League club, Negeri Sembilan as a striker.

+Career

+Negeri Sembilan FC

+On 17 August 2026, Negeri Sembilan FC announced the signing of Yusuke Minagawa from Cambodian club Nagaworld FC for the 2026–27 season.

 Personal life

 Minagawa is a distant relative of Masahiro Kaneko.